 Metatarsalgia: Pain in the ball of your foot i.e., in the arch that goes across the width of your foot nearest your toes.
 The area can become inflamed and very painful.
 Sometimes you may experience a tingling sensation in the foot.
 Furthermore, if you have any pain in your foot, please consult a Doctor.

 Bunions: A bunion is a visible bony bump at the side of the base of the big toe.
 The tip of the toe curves towards the other toes, forcing the base of the big toe to stick out.
 Some cushioning and protection can help relieve discomfort of a bunion.

 Ankle Sprain: Ankle sprain is an injury caused by rolling, twisting or turning your ankle in an awkward way.
 The ligaments that hold the ankle stable are stretched beyond their capacity and the ankle is sprained.
-The ligaments on the outside of the ankle are the ones most likely injured.
+Therefore, the ligaments on the outside of the ankle are the ones most likely injured.
 As well as using RICE (rest, ice, compression and elevation) to aid the recovery, a mild ankle sprain may benefit from an ankle support.

 Other foot conditions:

-Some foot conditions are not painful yet restrict or interfere with normal functions like walking, balance or running.
+Some foot conditions are not painful, yet restrict or interfere with normal functions like walking, balance or running.

 One such example is the dropped medical arch that is when the arch along the length of your foot becomes flatted.